Sweetoos/Streaming-stats/readme.md

-# Netflix database display
+# Streaming platforms database display

-Don't you know what to watch on Netflix? <br/>
+Don't you know what to watch on Netflix, Disney+ or any streaming platform? <br/>
 My program will recommend something for you

 ## Libraries
 - pandas